terbshaeusser/ntutils/docs/containers.md

 * self (`name_t*`): The circular buffer instance.

-Removes all items from the given circular buffer.
+Removes all values from the given circular buffer.

 ### *_get